 What are people doing with all that toilet paper they're hoarding?
-You may wonder the effects that flushing heaps of paper down the toilet can have on your septic system.
+You may wonder the effects of flushing heaps of paper down the toilet might have on your septic system.

-While many of you are at home using more of your resources than usual, you might not even think about the fact that your toilets and septic tanks may not be ready for the amount of extra traffic coming their way.
+While many of you are at home using more of your resources than usual, you might not even think about the fact that your toilets and septic tanks may not be ready for the extra traffic coming its way.

 Constant usage of toilets connected through septic systems can eventually lead to clogging, even under seemingly normal conditions.
 But when you're home all day and flushing toilet paper every couple of hours, it can take a toll on your entire system and lead to an overflow.
-And oftentimes your family members may flush things down the toilet that shouldn't be flushed, like paper towels or certain other products that can clog up your tank.
+And your family might flush things down the toilet that shouldn't be flushed, such as paper towels or certain other products that can clog up your tank.

 Toilet paper is always septic safe.
-As long as you're flushing regular, designated toilet paper, your tank should remain okay.
-The problem arises when you flush huge wads of toilet paper all at once, and often throughout the day.
+As long as you're flushing regular, designated toilet paper, your tank should remain fine.
+Problems arise when you flush huge wads of toilet paper all at once — or often throughout the day.

 To avoid stopping up your septic system with toilet paper or any other organic matter you've been flushing, use a product that will dissolve away matter inside your tank and prevent a backup.